If you are caught using a mobile phone whilst driving, you are now liable to six penalty points and a £200 fine.

 The only situation in which you can justify the use of your mobile phone whilst driving is when you genuinely need to call emergency services and pulling-over is impractical.

-If you genuinely believe that you weren’t using your phone, when you were accused of the crime, ask your phone company to provide evidence of incoming and outgoing calls on your records.
-With no previous convictions, you will appear more credible in court.
+If you genuinely believe that you weren’t using your phone, when you were accused of the crime, you could ask your phone company to provide evidence of incoming and outgoing calls on your records.
+Smartphone can also be interrogated by a a digital forensic expert to try to prove that there was no activity occurring on the phone at the time of the offence.

 Remember to also contact DrivingOffence.com to get the legal advice you’ll need to argue your case and protect your licence from penalty points.